-As a nurse, especially in obstetrics, you will most likely come across hundreds of women that are dealing with the stress of pregnancy.
+As a nurse, especially in obstetrics, you will most likely come across women that are dealing with the stress of pregnancy.
 While some women have it worse than others in terms of risk, pain, or discomfort, no pregnancy is 100% stress-free, even if that stress is just because her swollen feet don’t allow her to wear her favorite shoes.

 If you work with expecting women on a regular basis, here are a few ways you can help reduce stress for them.